-Want to save on traveling without having to sign up for a new credit card?
-You’ve probably read a million reviews on signing up for different credit cards to save on traveling.
+Want to save on travelling without having to sign up for a new credit card?
+You’ve probably read a million reviews on signing up for different credit cards to save on travelling.

 Here are 11 fantastic ways to travel hack without credit cards: